 He is currently focused on immersive storytelling, producing augmented reality experiences for The New York Times, attempting to bring his background of covering breaking news to this cutting-edge platform.

-Worked as a field producer and shooter, providing audiences visceral access to the latest current events.
+Worked as a field producer and shooter for CNN VR, providing audiences visceral access to the latest current events.

 IN THE WAKE OF HARVEY